Rajnishkr8541/Awak-Assignment/README.md

 3. *UI/UX*: The login form is user-friendly, visually appealing, and responsive on both desktop and mobile devices.
 4. *Bonus Features*: The form includes all the optional features such as "Show/Hide password", "Remember Me", and a loading spinner.

----

 ### Instructions:
 1. Clone or download the repository and open index.html in your web browser.
 2. Test the form by entering an email and password.
 3. Check the success/error messages after submitting the form.

-### Notes:
-- The project integrates with a dummy API for demonstration purposes (https://jsonplaceholder.typicode.com/posts).
-- For real-world usage, replace the API URL with an actual authentication endpoint.